• 5 (34 Ratings)

 BR Hills Viewpoint

-There are 150 steps to reach BR Hills temple from the parking bay.
 We passed through numerous stalls and individual vendors selling flowers and stuff that you need for the offering at the temple.
-Incidentally, the host of our BR Hills homestay was the main priest of the temple, so we had privileged access to all the sections even though we reached there nearing closing time.
-He also explained the history of this temple and his family tree who are devoted to this temple for more than a century.
-He explained that the Soliga tribe still believes that Lord Ranganatha Swamy wanders around the BR Hills forest at night.
-That's why they offer a new pair of large leather slippers to God every two years.
+Incidentally, the host of our BR Hills homestay was the main priest of the temple, so we had privileged access to all the sections.
+He also explained the history of this temple and his family tree who are devoted to this temple for 18 generations.

 A beautiful sunset from BR Hills temple that splashes its colors on the dam below the hill